 Bring appropriate documentation from a professional source regarding your disability to your appointment.
 Appropriate documentation is recent, comes from a certified professional, and clearly states the diagnosis.
 If approved, your faculty/staff will be notified so accommodations can be provided.

-Students must meet with the Director of Office of Accessibility and Peer Tutoring prior to each semester so arrangements can be made.
+Students must meet with the Accessibility and Peer Tutoring Coordinator prior to each semester so arrangements can be made.

 IMPORTANT NOTE: Accommodations cannot be backdated or provided for tests/exams already taken.

 Sign language interpreting services are defined as assisting with communication between deaf or hard of hearing people and hearing people.
 Interpreters are available for classroom, lab, and tutored sessions as well as for meetings with varied college personnel.

 Request interpreters prior to the start of each semester.
 Though we try to honor late requests we cannot guarantee results; immediate assistance may be limited due to resource availability.